dan-leo/masters/thesis/v8/4_results.md

 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/rxBytes.pdf}
 	\end{minipage}}
-\caption{Byte size distribution of different telemetry tests across different MNOs, LTE Vendors and UE devices.
+\caption{Byte size distribution of telemetry test set across different MNOs, LTE Vendors and UE devices with 512 byte limit line (purple).
 Ublox and Quectel show equal characteristics.
-MTN leads Vodacom marginally.}
+MTN leads Vodacom marginally.
+In general, 25\% of uplink datagrams extend above 512 byte line as well as less than 5\% of downlink datagram outliers.
+Nokia extends well past the 512 byte limit to a few thousand bytes due to the repetition caused by the ECL mechanism.}
 \end{figure}

 ## Estimations